 Our van has been transformed as a mini mobile venue, and is popping up in parks, streets, squares, care homes and more; making safe, fun arts experiences part of life once more.
-Supported by Creative Ireland, and led by a team of theatre professionals, Festival in a Van is keeping live performance going, on the move, and coming to a place near you.
+Supported by Creative Ireland and The Arts Council of Ireland, and led by a team of theatre professionals, Festival in a Van is keeping live performance going, on the move, and coming to a place near you.

 In 2020 we:

 - Staged more than 60 performances in 11 counties

 - Worked with 48 musicians, singers, poets, artists and performers

 - with a team of 15 theatre professionals, designers and production artists

 - and reached more than 2,500 people

 In 2021 we brought our Words Move Tour across the Island.

 In 2022, we toured Ireland with the Shared Music Sessions, introducing musicians from Ireland, Ukraine and other new communities through music and song.

 Now, in 2023, we are continuing the Shared Music Sessions, as well as touring Deities with We Are Griot, and Vital Signs with Michael Dyar alongside many more poets and musicians.